MaahTorro/Caderninho/Inglês.md

 Ex.
 This man washes cars.
 x
-Ears are washed
+Cars are washed.
 ```
 - Simple Past
 ```
-This man washed ears.
+This man washed cars.
 x
 Cars Were washed by his man.
 ```